-Appendix A - Style Guide
+Appendix A - Coding Practice & Style Guide

 When you write programs professionally, you need to be able to have consistent styling.
 Consistent styling makes your code easier to read and update.
 These mostly come down to habits... it is better to develop this habit early.
 If you write your code with a style in mind, it will make your programs easier to read and understand.
 It will make your own program easier to write because it will make your logical decisions easier to understand.
 This guide will go over some of the most important aspects of styling your code